 “She knows everyone,” her friend said, “She’s lived here for 95 years.
 I guess you do tend to know everyone when you’ve lived for that long.”
-We didn’t know her, but she said “hi” to us anyway.
+She didn’t know us, but stopped to smile and say “hi.”

 “She’s 95 years old?”
 I asked her friend.
 They were both friendly and kind, and you could tell they were enjoying the day.
 They were smiling and giggling and were full of happiness and joy.
 I was drawn to them.